CESNET/du-docs/docs/operators/postgres2.md

 It is possible to use local storage (SSD) instead of NFS or any network supported PVC.
 While it is not possible to directly request local storage in the `volume' section, it is still possible to use local storage.
 You can download the [single instance manifest](/docs/postgres/minimal-local-cn.yaml) which can also be used for the cluster instance (set the desired `numberOfInstances`).

 Basically, the `zfs-csi` storage class can be used to use local storage.
 Special care must be taken when setting the limit.
-It cannot be increased in the future and the limit is enforced.
+It cannot be increased in the future and the limit is enforced, however, it is fasted storage that is offered.

 ## Database Access